 - Speaking and writing ability can be most easily dealt with by managing need.
 You should put yourself in situations where you’re required or expected to talk or write about things you’re not used to expressing.
 Don’t just talk about the same things with the same people, move into new and more distant areas.
 Force yourself to use vocabulary and grammar patterns you’re not fully sure of.
 My most noticeable boost in recent years was when I started the master degree program in Taiwan.

-While I think a full kamikaze approach is extremely useful to learn Chinese faster (or indeed anything else), I don’t think it’s suitable for the average student with a normal life situation.
+While I think leaving your comfort zone is important for learning Chinese (or indeed anything else), I don’t think it’s suitable for the average student with a normal life situation to go all-in on something like this.
 You need to be fully committed and very ambitious to pull that off.
-However, leaving your comfort zone as often as you are capable of is extremely important for all learners!
+However, leaving your comfort zone as often as you are capable of is important for all learners!
 Not all the time and not for all areas at once, but as much and as often as you feel up to.

-Don’t give up, bud don’t kill yourself either
+Don’t give up, but don’t kill yourself either

 I also want to point out that you need some persistence for this to work.
 You can’t expect immediate returns and the first few times it will feel very difficult.
 If you give up, then this method isn’t very useful.
 You need to give yourself a chance to get used to your new, harsher environment.